carlpan/DjangoUTChallenge/README.md

 The first url is where you can locate all the existing models in the apps and the second url gives an example flow for api_1 app.
 Please read further instructions in each app to find more details.

+IMPORTANT: please go to 'test' folder in each app ('api_1' and 'api_2') to complete writing unit tests.

 ### How to run test

 You can test each test case after writing it by tying the following: